 We began reporting voluntarily on our environmental performance with the first Shell Report that covered 1997.
 We do it to be open and honest, and to show how we are contributing to sustainable development.
-Download our latest Sustainability Report to find out more.
+Take a look at our latest Sustainability Report to find out more.

 How will the world meet growing energy demand while reducing carbon dioxide emissions?
 The award-winning Energy Podcast investigates.
 Listen and subscribe here.